- Cloud Collectors Overview

 Prerequisites to Configure the Mimecast Cloud Collector

-Before you configure the Mimecast Email Security connector you must complete the following prerequisites:
+Before you configure the Mimecast Email Security cloud collector you must complete the following prerequisites:

 Use user persona enrichment to ensure that Mimecast syncs groups and users that are used for enrichment of the events.
 To use user persona enrichment, you must have the Mimecast administrator role with Directories, Internal, and Read permission.

-Ensure that you have the following permissions for the required endpoints
+Ensure that you have the following permissions for the required endpoints.
+For more information about each endpoint see the Mimecast Documentation.

 Endpoint Name